 2. A manager meets expectations.
 A leader charts new growth.

-Managers are often given objectives or KPIs from their supervisor that they are expected to achieve.
-Leaders also get this, however in addition to achieving targets they will often explore new growth opportunities along the way, setting an overall higher standard to reach.
+Managers are often given objectives or KPIs from their supervisors that they are expected to achieve.
+Leaders also get this, however, in addition to achieving targets they will often explore new growth opportunities along the way, setting an overall higher standard to reach.

 3. A manager plans the details.
 A leader sets the direction.

 It is commonplace for managers to plan a new project alone, and then set directions for employees to follow.
-To the contrary, a leader will seek employee participation by including them in the decision making and then involving them in the launch of the new idea or project.
+On the contrary, a leader will seek employee participation by including them in the decision-making and then involving them in the launch of the new idea or project.

 4. A manager accepts the status quo.
 A leader challenges the status quo.